 Your choice will be based on how much you want to customise your airflow underwater.
 The standard model can accommodate most recreational divers.
 Still, if you often go on challenging dives including depths below 30 m, currents and/or cold waters, the Legend MBS or Elite would be a better choice for you.

-First, here is a little bit of background information of the regulators I used in the last 10 years.
-The very first regulator I bought in 2010 was the Aqua Lung Mikron.
+First, here is a little bit of background information on the regulators I used in the last 10 years.
+The very first regulator I bought in 2010 was the Aqualung Mikron.
 As a warm water dive traveller, it was indeed the right choice.
-It followed me in Mexico and Indonesia, and I never felt any respiratory issue.
+It followed me in Mexico and Indonesia, and I never felt any respiratory issues.
 However, to be honest, I was still a beginner diver who rarely engaged in challenging dives at that time.

 As I sent all my regulators together for their maintenance last year, I took the newest version of the Mikron regulator to go to French Polynesia.
 In the strong currents of some of the passes of the Tuamotu Islands, this is when I felt for the first time the respiratory limits of this travel regulator despite my best effort to deeply breathe in as I tried to efficiently fin kick.
 I honestly went close to breathlessness.

-The only way to achieve this would be to have the three second-stages with me during the same dives in the same conditions at a deep dive site.
-Diving in Nice was indeed a perfect choice thanks to all its deep wall with maximum depths from 40 to 60 m deep.
+The only way to achieve this would be to have the three second stages with me during the same dives in the same conditions at a deep dive site.
+Diving in Nice was indeed a perfect choice thanks to all its deep walls with maximum depths from 40 to 60 m deep.